woocommerce/woocommerce/readme.txt

 * Templating - CSS classes standardised.
 Instances of '.woocommerce_' & '.wc-' replaced with '.woocommerce-'
 * Templating - Ratings added to loop.
 Remove with [this snippet](https://gist.github.com/4518617).
 * Templating - Replaced Fancybox with prettyPhoto
-* Templating - loop-shop which was depricated is now gone for good.
+* Templating - loop-shop which was deprecated is now gone for good.
 * Templating - Renamed empty.php to cart-empty.php to make clearer.
 * Templating - Renamed sorting.php to orderby.php to better reflect contained hooks and code.
 * Templating - Product tabs rewritten - new filter to define tab titles, priorities, and display callbacks.